Anyone who is familiar with music, who has ever been to a concert – save perhaps of the acoustic variety, is familiar with drums.

 If your child has all of these qualities and a strong independent spirit, you may just have a percussionist on your hands!

-In preparation for your pre-teen’s first drum lesson, you may want to investigate what resources there are to help learn the drums.
+In preparation for your pre-teen’s first face to face or online drum lessons, you may want to investigate what resources there are to help learn the drums.

 If your children can go all Matt Gartska on anything beatable, how about you demonstrate your chops in drumstick twirling?